-Once the design professionals, fabricators, erection and construction management teams were involved, everyone rallied around common goals: simplicity and efficiency of design, constructability, target budget and schedule.
-UBC staff knowledge of efficient and durable operation requirements was also considered during the design process.
+Once the design professionals, fabricators, erection and construction management teams were at the table, everyone rallied around common goals: simplicity and efficiency of design, constructability, target budget and schedule.
 The coordinated and cooperative approach afforded by this expanded design team provided real-time feedback on the evolving structural design, thus allowing for more accurate scheduling projections and resulting in valuable constructability advice.
 All team members felt this approach was very rewarding and efficient.